StacyCash/blog-posts/general/learning/learning.md

 Earlier this year there was a new tool which also came into preview: Static Web App CLI.

-An NPM package that allows you to run your code application locally, making it look like it's hosted in a Static Web App.
+An NPM package that allows you to run your application locally, making it look like it's hosted in an Azure Static Web App.

 And so...
 I thought that I would try this out and write a talk around it.
 Gulp.

 This is a new one for me.
 I generally write my talks around tools which are already in use, and help introduce a new audience to it.

-Here I am having to think how I use the tool, and use the tool with limited availability to the experience of others.
+Here I am having to think how I use the tool, and do that with limited availability of the experience of others.

 So...
 I've been playing with the CLI and seeing what it does.
-When things didn't work as I expected I've dived into the issues on the Github repo.
+When things didn't work as I expected I've dived into the issues on the GitHub repo.

 For one thing I was trying to get working I even dived into the code!
 (Yay for open source!)

 And the result...
-A talk that I am proud of and get to give for the firs time in about 4 days.
+A talk that I am proud of and get to give for the first time in about 4 days.

 The other thing that I have been doing for the last 32 days is learning a new language.
 Swedish.